 We are committed to reducing our environmental impact as an integral part of our business strategy and we commit to achieving the below emissions reduction target by 2030 or sooner.

 Run 4 Wales commits to a 2030 net zero carbon emissions reduction target with the aim of being a climate positive events company by 2040.

 With over 50,000 participants taking part across our event programme each year, we recognise the important role we have in shaping the environmental behaviours of our participants; as well as the importance of minimising our environmental impact and setting an example in cutting plastics, minimising waste and avoiding unsustainable materials and business practices.

-To achieve our environmental ambitions, we recognise the need to be brave in pioneering new options, engaging participants in our goals, achieving eco standards (such as ISO20121) and challenging the status quo in the mass participation sports event industry.
+To achieve our environmental ambitions, we recognise the need to be brave in pioneering new options.

 Would you like to work with us on our sustainability journey?
 We’d love to hear from you.

 1) No waste to be sent to landfill by 2023 with an average recycling rate of 90% or above across the whole year within 5 years.

 2) Reduce dependency on plastic and damaging materials by 2023.